<<Previous | Story Intro | Return to Stories | Next >>

 He looked at the bottom of the paper.
 This was the second note, she'd written another one first, he could see the imprint.
 He grabbed his pencil, began to cover the bottom of the sheet with light sideways strokes, which left the imprint visible.

 He grabbed the envelope.
-Albuquerque.
-Something told him that she wasn't necessarily in that city.
-He was still left not knowing where she was.
-But at least he knew that she loved him!
+Sante Fe.
+Something told him that she was somewhere near that city.
+But he was still left not knowing exactly where she was.
+At least he knew that she loved him!

 Second smiled.
 "See, he was losing faith, his pain was blinding him to any hope.
 Now he has hope once again."